Guidance

 the supply of living accommodation Hotels and holiday accommodation (VAT Notice 709/3)

-the purchase and resale of travel, hotel, holiday and certain other services as part of a course of tuition Tour Operators Margin Scheme (VAT Notice 709/5) and Travel agents (VAT Notice 709/6)
+the purchase and resale of travel, hotel, holiday and certain other services as part of a course of tuition Tour Operators’ Margin Scheme (VAT Notice 709/5) and Travel agents (VAT Notice 709/6)

 9. English as a foreign language

-9.1 Providers of EFL
+9.1 Providers of English as a foreign language

-• supplies of EFL
+• supplies of English as a foreign language

 Tuition includes all elements that are integral to the course, held out for sale as such, and are the means by which it’s intended to promote fluency in the use of the English language.
 These can include: